All you need to know

 So, don’t be surprised if you see graphs where satellite and tide gauge data agree.

 Contrary to popular belief global warming is not predicted to cause more storms, since storms are driven by temperature differences, and global warming tends to even out global temperatures, i.e. the poles warm more and faster than the equator.
-But even though storms decrease in numbers, they are expected to increase in intensity.
+But even though storms are expected to decrease in numbers, they are expected to increase in intensity.
 Here’s the data:

 Global Tropical Cyclone frequency 1970 – October 2018